igomez-p/flutter_fluidsynth/README.md

         - assets/sndfnt/sndfnt.sf2
 ```

 Finally, to start the sound with fluidsynth, it is necessary to **load it in the cache** beforehand.
-To do this, in our [main.dart](https://github.com/igomez-p/flutter_fluidsynth/blob/main/basic_flutter_fluidsynth/lib/main.dart) we create the following function that requires the use of the **path_provider** dependency (see final [pubspec.yaml](https://github.com/igomez-p/flutter_fluidsynth/blob/main/basic_flutter_fluidsynth/pubspec.yaml)).
+In our [main.dart](https://github.com/igomez-p/flutter_fluidsynth/blob/main/basic_flutter_fluidsynth/lib/main.dart) we create the following function that requires the use of the **path_provider** dependency (see final [pubspec.yaml](https://github.com/igomez-p/flutter_fluidsynth/blob/main/basic_flutter_fluidsynth/pubspec.yaml)).

 ```dart
 Future<void> loadFluidsynthFile(String fileName) async {